hasura/graphql-engine/community/boilerplates/remote-schemas/auth0-wrapper/README.md

 git push heroku master
 ```

 The final step will also return a HTTPS URL in the output.
-Now, you can go to Hasura console and add this URL as a Remote Schema to allow querying it via Hasura.
+Now, you can go to Hasura console and add this URL as a remote schema to allow querying it via Hasura.